isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 $ <eq:case1:headerbyte>
 #v(2em)

-The _Compression Type Bit_ indicates that is following set of bytes is encoded using the sub-algorithm of this case.
-Each bit of the _Repeated Byte Indicators_ encode whether the byte at that positional index is a sequential encoded byte or not.
+The _*Compression Type Bit*_ indicates that the following set of bytes is encoded using the case-1 sub-algorithm.

+Each bit of the _*Repeated Byte Indicators*_ encode whether the byte at that positional index is a sequential byte or not.

 If the bit at position 1 (on @eq:case1:headerbyte) is set to "$mono("0")$", then the byte is an individual byte and does not have any multiplicity.